arnaurd-dev/plsql-windows-functions-Arnaud-Desire-NGOGA/README.md

 ## 🛠️ Conclusion

 This project successfully transformed raw sales data into business-critical intelligence with the use of Advanced SQL Window Functions.
 The written queries provide important metrics like top-selling products by region and important sales momentum metrics like YoY growth.
 Customer segmentation by rank, on the other hand, enables promotional campaigns to be directed towards high-value customers.
 Ultimately, these analytical applications allow the FMCG retail company to make data-driven decisions to enhance inventory and sales optimization.
 The relational database structure that lies beneath supports future expansion and complex analysis.

+"All sources were properly cited.
+Implementations and analysis represent original work.
+No AIgenerated content was copied without attribution or adaptation."